yellobyte/Swiss-Style-Doorbell/README.md

 All coding was done with VSCode/PlatformIO.
 The programm and platformio.ini files are available in folder [**software**](https://github.com/yellobyte/Swiss-Style-Doorbell/tree/main/software).

 The code starts with some definitions for better understanding.
-The input lines IN1...IN4 on the relaisboard are active low, that means in order to activate a relais the assigned line must go low.
+The input lines IN1...IN4 on the relaisboard are active low, meaning in order to activate a relais the assigned line must go low.
 Only 3 relais get used and ports A8, A9 and A10 will control them.

 When the bell button is pressed (actually pulled in our case) then the line on port A0 will go low and after releasing the button will go high again.
 However, after detecting a high->low transition the code waits another 50ms and then probes the line again just to make sure short spikes managing to get through the hardware filter are neglected.